What are decibels, the decibel Scale and noise measurement units?25th Jan 2019

 - A-weighting (A-frequency-weighting): ‘A’ Weighting is the most commonly used and covers the full frequency range of 20Hz all the way up to 20 kHz.
 The human ear is most sensitive to sound frequencies between 500 Hz and 6 kHz whilst at lower and higher frequencies the human ear is not very sensitive.
 The 'A' weighting adjusts the sound pressure readings to reflect the sensitivity of the human ear and is therefore mandated all over the world for hearing damage risk measurements.

 - C-weighting (C-frequency-weighting): The C-weighting looks more at the effect of low-frequency sounds on the human ear compared with the A-weighting and is essentially flat or linear between 31.5Hz and 8kHz, the two – 3dB or ‘half power’ points.
 Peak Sound Pressure Measurements are made using the C- frequency weighting.
 Measurements are typically displayed as dB(C) or dBC.
 Or for example as LCeq, LCPeak, LCE – where the C shows the C-weighting.

 Find out how to measure decibels

 People measure decibels for noise at work purposes with an integrating sound level meter or noise dosemeter.
-Pulsar Instruments Noise at Work training courses provides everything you need to know about using these instruments to measure and manage workplace noise so you can stay compliant with health and safety Noise Regulations.
+Pulsar Instruments Noise at Work training courses provides everything you need to know about using these sound measurement instruments to measure and manage workplace noise so you can stay compliant with health and safety Noise Regulations.
 We carry out several UK-based courses throughout the year and also provide bespoke in-company training.